bdeck8317/compPsy.github.io/resources.md

 * Finally if you're interested in statistical methods/ data science in python, this book is often widely used in courses [Data Science from Scratch](https://www.oreilly.com/library/view/data-science-from/9781492041122/)

+## R
+R is another language which has many resources.
+Many of the statistical functions were actually written by statisticians so their documentation is typically very detailed.
+* Basic programming documentation can be found using R's [CRAN project website](https://cran.r-project.org/other-docs.html)